-The early childhood education programs are designed to prepare professional educators who manifest the knowledge, dispositions, and competencies deemed necessary to enhance young children's overall intellectual, social, emotional, and personal growth and development.
+The programs in the department are designed to prepare professional educators who manifest the knowledge, dispositions, and competencies deemed necessary to enhance young children's overall intellectual, social, emotional, and personal growth and development.
 The design of the undergraduate professional program includes a variety of methods and content courses.
-These courses are supported by structured field experiences designed to provide opportunities to meld theory with practice in field-based interactions with young children.
-The reading education programs prepare individuals who specialize in the areas of reading/language arts.
-Graduate programs are designed to build upon prior professional preparation and experiences and extend the depth and breath of knowledge of the theoretical base and exemplary practices in early childhood education and reading education.
+These courses are supported by structured field experiences designed to provide opportunities to meld theory with practice in fieldbased interactions with young children.